2018–19 Basketball Champions League: Playoffs

 The playoffs start on 5 March 2019 and end 3 April 2019.

 In the playoffs, teams play against each other over two legs on a home-and-away basis, except for the Final Four.
 In the playoffs draw, the group winners and the runners-up are seeded, and the third-placed teams and the fourth-placed teams are unseeded.
 The seeded teams are drawn against the unseeded teams, with the seeded teams hosting the second leg.
-Teams from the same group cannot be drawn against each other.
+Teams from the same group could not be drawn against each other.

 Round of 16

 The first legs were played on 6–7 March, and the second legs on 13–14 March 2019.